FullStackSimonIO/cms-template/RICHTEXT_CONFIGURATION.md

 ## Environment Setup

 The factory functions work with your existing `src/fields/defaultLexical.ts` configuration.
-They use the same Lexical setup, so no additional environment variables are needed.
+They use only standard Payload CMS Lexical features, so no additional environment variables or dependencies are needed.

 ## Troubleshooting